SEIRFX-621/backend-MERN-muscle-memory/README.md

 2. we'll need to create our controller for doodles
 3. we'll need to create an endpoint for creating doodle version
 4. we'll need to create an endpoint for fetching our doodle history
-5. we'll need to create a component for deleting drawings

 ## 1: Creating the models